Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

     - The process is supposed to be quick (<5 sec.).
 In case of out of time, try to restart the Geoserver (see Step 2).
     - Orange blocks are mandatory
     - Beige blocks are optional
+    - if all input blocks are optional, you must modify at least one of these blocks to be able to run the process
     - Blocks get solid border when they are ready to run

 Step 5: Run Calculation